odelliab/HowSumm/README.md

 HowSumm is partitioned into HowSumm-Step where target summary is relatively short (avg.
 90  words) and HowSumm-Method where target summary is a concatenation of several steps an therefore longer (avg.
 500 words).
 HowSumm-Method and HowSumm-Step contain 11,121 and 84348 instances, respectively.

-If you use this dataset in your work, please cite our paper:

-@inproceedings{,
-    title = "....",

-}
+For more information regarding the dataset derivation and characteristics as well as various models results on this dataset please see our paper [here]().

 ## HowSumm format